-Several years ago, I came across an application called “Riding With Robots”.
-This was a connection to a site built by Bill Dunford, a photographer and space enthusiast.
+Several years ago (over five, now!)
+I came across an application called “Riding With Robots”.
+This was a connection to a site built by Bill Dunford, a photographer and fellow space enthusiast.
 There he would post daily photos featuring the latest images from the robotic missions around our solar system, along with a brief description and links to further reading, and a comments section for the readers.
 I really enjoyed his site and looked forward to new posts, as they gave me an outlet for my far-reaching imagination while sitting at my desk and offered a daily perspective on our universe most people rarely get.

 When the RwR site suddenly had a post about Bill’s “signing off”, due to personal reasons, I was devastated (but he has since re-opened his site!)
 It was like a door to the outside was being shut and locked.
 It wasn’t an hour later that I decided to try to continue the theme myself, on a new site, and after contacting Bill and getting his blessing and some of his resource info, Lights in the Dark was soon up and running.

 And the rest, as they say, is history.
 (Well, astronomy.)

 If you have any questions or suggestions about anything on this site or ideas as to how I could make it better, contact me at jmajor “at” lightsinthedark dot com and send me a message, and follow me on Facebook, Twitter and/or Google+ for even more up-to-date space and science news.

 Got a question?
 Email me at lightsinthedark “at” me.com.